 Yes, it is complicated.

 Inherited IRAs are complicated.
 As a result you will want to ask questions.
 Getting good information is critical.
 You can always read the IRS tax code which provides valuable information, but the Internal Revenue Service does not offer advice.
-To determine the best option for the beneficiary, discuss your questions with a tax or legal professional and get their guidance.
+To determine the best option for the beneficiary, discuss any IRA inheritance questions with a tax or legal professional and get their guidance.